Childhood Cancer Awareness: What To Know

 Treatments for childhood cancers

 The treatment plan for childhood cancers varies based on the type and stage of cancer.
-The most common treatments include surgery, chemotherapy, and radiation.
+The most common treatments for children with cancer include surgery, chemotherapy, and radiation.
 Other therapies used in cancer treatment include stem-cell transplants, targeted therapy, and immunotherapy.

 The most effective treatment for childhood cancer is chemotherapy.
 This chemical medication is designed to affect quickly growing cells, and most childhood cancers are aggressive.
 Children benefit from chemotherapy because their bodies can bounce back better than adults in response to treatment and can handle higher doses of chemo drugs.